 Best TV deals

-Some of them might be last year's models, but that doesn't mean they're not worth a look.
-In fact, if you're willing to forego the latest improvements (which, let's be honest, are pretty incremental), you could save yourself a pretty penny.
-That said, we are now seeing discounts on the 2019 flagship sets, making it more tempting to spend the extra on one of the new models.
+Some of these TV deals may be last year's models, but that doesn't mean they're not worth a look.
+In fact, if you're willing to forego the latest improvements (which, let's be honest, are often pretty incremental), you could save yourself a pretty penny.
+That said, we are now seeing discounts on the 2019 flagship 4K TVs, making it more tempting to spend the extra on one of the new models.

 32 inch TV deals